Python Tooling Explained

 Is Conda actually free?

-The conda package manager and conda-forge are free and open source, but Anaconda's repository requires a paid license for organizations with more than 200 employees.
+conda and conda-forge are free and open source.
+Anaconda's commercial repository requires a license for organizations with over 200 employees.

 Should I run `python setup.py`?

 Commands like python setup.py install and python setup.py sdist are deprecated.
-Use python -m build and pip install instead.
+Use uv build or python -m build instead.

 Should I use Homebrew to install Python?